equinor/appsec-fundamentals-authn-authz-cs/docs/readme.md

 ### Live Server

-- To host the files, use the "Live Server" plugin to VSCode.
-(It's included in recommend extensions for the workspace)
+- To host the files, you can use the "Live Server" plugin to VSCode.
 - Press to "Go Live" icon toolbar bottom right, and the port 5500 is forwarded to your client.

 (In order to be able to use the automatic reload up-on changes the 'unsafe-inline' needs to be added to the CSP in ``index.html``.
 Remember to remove before before making commits.)

+### Github Pages

+The slide deck is also served using Github Pages at [https://equinor.github.io/appsec-fundamentals-authn-authz-cs](https://equinor.github.io/appsec-fundamentals-authn-authz-cs)

 ### Docker